 #Ghagras (When visiting cities like Varanasi & Lucknow, heck yes! )

 They look and feel every bit of a skirt but have added ghera (girth) to them.

 I personally love prancing around in ghagras as they make for one of the comfiest yet stylish Indian traditional attires – just perfect for the conservative societies!

 # Long Skirts (with tops, tees, shirts)

-Don’t wear mini skirts or teeny tiny shorts on an excursion!
+Don’t wear mini skirts or teeny tiny shorts on an excursion in a conservative country!
 Especially when you’re going around the city, be it any city at that, wearing something that exposes a little too much is not a good option since you’ll be taking it rough and tough while traveling.

 Do wear cotton skirts that are long and flowy!
 Not only do they look uber cool and modest, but they also keep the heat away.

 You may pair your long skirt with a chic Shirt to keep it stylish!
 So don’t forget to add that to your list of travel clothes for women for conservative countries.

 Sarongs, scarves, and handkerchiefs can be your saviors so make sure you pack those colorful beauties in abundance.